WGLab/biocluster/10 Misc Linux configuration.md

 # Introduction

-There are also many miscellaneous Linux configuration tasks that applies to any CentOS system and are not necessarily Rocks specific.
+There are also many miscellaneous Linux configuration tasks that may not apply to most Rocks users.
 We will describe some of them here as reference.

 ## Install CUDA